Professional wrestling match types: Texas Deathmatch

 A variant of the Last Man Standing match is the Texas Deathmatch (a.k.a.
-Mexican Deathmatch, or Armageddon Rules match), in which a wrestler must be pinned to a 3-count or made to submit/rendered unconscious before the referee will begin the ten-count.
+Mexican Deathmatch, or Armageddon Rules match).
+By the original ruleset (which long predates the simpler Last Man Standing stipulation), a wrestler must be pinned to a 3-count or made to submit/rendered unconscious, after which point a rest period of 30 to 60 seconds will be observed, and the match will resume.
+If the loser of that preceding fall cannot then answer a 10-count from the referee, they will be declared unable to continue and their opponent the victor.
 Some of these matches have been known to last for hours, including one that Dory Funk Jr. participated in that went on for more than four hours.
 This match was often done by Dory and his brother Terry Funk in the 1960s in their father Dory Sr.'s promotion Western States Sports.

-In All Elite Wrestling's variant of the Texas Death Match, the match can only be won by submission or knockout, and have become a trademark match of "Hangman" Adam Page.
+Texas Death matches in a more modern setting - such as New Japan Pro Wrestling and All Elite Wrestling - tend to abandon the prerequisite of scoring a fall, and can only be won by submission or knockout (10-count from the referee), with the emphasis instead put on the "Death match" element.
+They have become a trademark match of "Hangman" Adam Page.

 Light Tube Deathmatch

 A light tube match is a hardcore match where hundreds (usually 200) of long, cylindrical, glass fluorescent light tubes are attached to the ring ropes (usually via tape), and mock shaped weapons and mock large objects made of light tubes are made available.
 These matches often end with most or all of the light tubes broken or shattered; these matches are some of the bloodiest, most gruesome and most dangerous types of wrestling matches because the glass in a light tube contains poisonous and carcinogenic chemicals, and when broken, the poisonous and carcinogenic dust from the shattered glass gets into the air and allows audience members, the referee and the wrestlers to breathe it in.
 Another hazard of this match is shards of broken glass still rife with dangerous chemicals laying around the ring mat and sticking in the wrestlers' bodies (when they are slammed onto the wrestling mat); in more organized wrestling promotions, attendants briefly enter the ring and quickly sweep the broken glass off the mat.
 This type of match originated in Japan in the late 1990s and early 2000s in Big Japan Pro Wrestling, and some independent promotions in the United States feature this type of match.